-Basic net loss per share is calculated by dividing the net loss by the weighted-average of shares of common stock outstanding during the period, without consideration for common stock equivalents.
+Basic net loss per share is calculated by dividing the net loss by the weighted average of shares of common stock outstanding, including prefunded warrants issued, during the period, without consideration for common stock equivalents.
+Shares of common stock into which the pre-funded warrants may be exercised are considered outstanding for the purposes of computing net loss per share because the shares may be issued for little consideration, are fully vested and are exercisable after the original issuance date.
 Diluted net loss per share is the same as basic net loss per share, since the effects of potentially dilutive securities are antidilutive given the net loss for each period presented.